Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 What Are Fermented Foods?

 Fermented foods refer to foods which have undergone conversion by natural microorganisms (bacteria or yeast).
-In the process of fermenting, these microorganisms multiply and secrete substances that could help maintain digestion.
+In the process of fermenting, these microorganisms multiply and secrete substances that could help to maintain digestion.

 Fermentation may: